He grabbed two cups from the cupboard, without really thinking about it.

 "Then what are you doing out here?
 Watching the grass grow?"

 "No." Bishop was always the talkative sort Bobby mentally, sarcastically thought.
-"I found something a bit more interesting."
+"I was investigating."

 "There was too much debris for him to get a clean scent in the woods though he did scout about a mile in every direction.
-Blight's mind was unbreachable since her mutation depended mainly on defense."
+Blyt's mind was unbreachable since her mutation depended mainly on defense and Jean—it would have been trying to find a handful in a world of billions.
+If this theory even played out."

 "So it could be just another ghost." the man scoffed.
 "Figures.
-I wouldn't tell anyone anything either.
+I wouldn't tell anyone anything.
 I'd hate for them to have to dig up the empty casket."
 Bobby rattled off a few more inane things before walking away laughing at one of his own jokes.

 The black man watched his companion go before he turned away.
 Bishop looked off into the distance, eyes narrowing.
 The future was always able to be rewritten but if things happened anywhere near as to what happened in his future's past, this was only the beginning.